4 Tips to Get Aging Adults to Stop Driving

 Many older adults get offended, defensive, or angry when asked to stop driving.
 That’s because driving is a major symbol of independence and control.

-This conversation will be tough and you’ll probably feel like the bad guy.
+This conversation will be tough, and you’ll probably feel like the bad guy.
 Even though you may feel guilty, please know that you’re absolutely doing the right thing.
-Convincing a senior to stop driving is for their own safety as well as the general public’s safety.
-Your senior will forgive you, but it may take some time.
+Convincing seniors to stop driving is for their own safety and the general public’s safety.
+Your loved one will forgive you, but it may take some time.
 They may never admit it, but deep down, they know this is necessary.

 1. Discreetly prepare a list of observations about their driving ability

-The first thing to do is make a list of reasons why your older adult is no longer a safe driver.
+The first step is to make a list of reasons why your loved one is no longer a safe driver.
 Take a casual ride with them to a familiar location, like the grocery store, and see if you notice key warning signs of unsafe driving.
 Write down anything that concerns you.

 The signs of unsafe driving that you see can become part of the conversation and will help you explain why you’re concerned about their safety.
 Having it down on paper means that you won’t forget an important point in the heat of the moment.